You deserve a BETTER way through the divorce process!

 Click submit one time, you will then see a confirmation page.
 If not – check to see if you missed any required responses.

 Don’t wanna wait for us to draft your divorce paper work?
 Click here for an alternate Printable Divorce Form you can print, fill out & return – RIGHT NOW!

 In North Carolina, there are two (2) basic requirements for an Uncontested Divorce:

-1) Either the Husband OR the Wife must have resided in the State of North Carolina for at least six (6) months prior to filing the Divorce, AND 2) The Husband and Wife must have been physically separated (not living together) for at least one (1) year with the intention of the person filing the Divorce to not resume the marital relationship.
-If you meet these two simple requirements - you are most likely eligible for an Uncontested Divorce in North Carolina.
+1) Either the Husband OR the Wife must have resided in the State of North Carolina for at least six (6) months prior to filing the Divorce, AND 2) The Husband and Wife must have been physically separated (not living together) for at least one (1) year with the intention of at least one of the parties not resume the marital relationship.
+If you meet these two simple requirements – you are most likely eligible for an Uncontested Divorce in North Carolina.